Larry Neal

-Larry Neal or Lawrence Neal (September 5, 1937 – January 6, 1981) was a scholar of African-American theatre.
-He is well known for his contributions to the Black Arts Movement of the 1960s and 1970s.
-He was a major influence in pushing for black culture to focus less on integration with White culture, to that of celebrating their differences within an equally important and meaningful artistic and political field, thus celebrating Black Heritage.
+Larry Neal or Lawrence Neal (September 5, 1937 – January 6, 1981) was an American writer, poet, critic and academic.
+He was a notable scholar of African-American theater, well known for his contributions to the Black Arts Movement of the 1960s and 1970s.
+He was a major influence in both New York and Chicago, pushing for black culture to focus less on integration with White culture, rather than celebrating its differences within an equally important and meaningful artistic and political field, thus celebrating Black heritage.

 Biography

 Neal was born in Atlanta, Georgia, to Woodie and Maggie Neal, who had five sons.
 Neal's parents had a strong influence on his later works.
 His father had less than a high school education but was "exceptionally well-read" and his mother instilled in him a love of the arts.
 He graduated from Roman Catholic High School in Philadelphia in 1956.
 He later graduated from Lincoln University (Pennsylvania) in 1961 with a degree in history and English, and then received a master's degree in 1963 from the University of Pennsylvania in Folklore (which became a major subject of many of his later works).
 In 1963, Neal was a professor for Drexel Institute of Technology in Philadelphia for a brief period, before landing a job in New York as a copywriter in 1964 for Wiley and Sons.

 From 1968 to 1969, Neal taught at the City College of New York.
 The following year he taught at Wesleyan University, and then at Yale University from 1970 to 1975.
 During his time at Yale, he won a Guggenheim Fellowship for African-American critical studies.

 Neal is known for working with Amiri Baraka to open the Black Arts Repertory Theatre/School.
 His early writings—including "The Negro in the Theatre" (1964), "Cultural Front" (1965), and "The Black Arts Movement" (1968)—were influential in defining and describing the role of the arts in the Black Power era.
 Additionally, he became the arts editor of the Liberator magazine (1964–69), educational director of the Black Panther Party, and was a member of the Revolutionary Action Movement.
 During this time, Neal became more involved in radical black politics and spent more time with Baraka and the Black Liberation movement (774).
 His time as an arts editor allowed him to interview some of the most influential black artists, musicians, and writers, which only increased his involvement and influence in the Black Arts Movement.